davidegat/Lotus123-on-reMarkable/README.md

 Lotus 123 v.2.4 comes in 9 parts, 5.25-inch disk setup.
 I first tried to extract images to create a new one to run in bochs, but Lotus is a bit choosy, it will not install this way, and something like <a href="https://forum.winworldpc.com/uploads/editor/q4/vd8bs7xeckcd.png">a bad error</a> happens.
 Here's why Virtualbox, it lets you mount floppy images on the fly, BOCHS doesn't (or I don't know how to easily do it in a text enviroment, anyway..).

 <h2>FIRST STEPS</h2>
-  <li>Install Virtualbox on your machine (use your favorite package manager) and run a FreeDOS 1.3 LiveCD from it. https://freedos.org/download.<br>
+  <li>Install Virtualbox on your machine (use your favorite package manager), create a DOS machine on Virtualbox and a virtual drive.
+I suggest not an expandable one, but fixed, because when you will convert your disk into a BOCHS readable img it may be BIG.
+    <li>Run a FreeDOS 1.3 LiveCD from Virtualbox https://freedos.org/download.
+Start the machine, and follow the instructions to install FreeDOS on your virtual DOS machine.<br>
       <li>Install BOCHS on your reMarkable.
 You must have toltec repositories (instructions on how to install the repository on your remarkable at https://toltec-dev.org).
 Ssh into your reMarkable and type: <b>opkg install bochs</b> to get it.<br>
   <li>Download the pre-made FreeDOS image for BOCHS, it works out the box (https://sourceforge.net/projects/bochs/files/Disk%20Images/FreeDos/) we will upgrade it later.<br> <li>Scp it to your reMarkable: <b>scp fdos-10meg.tar.gz root@your-remarkable-ip:/home/root</b><br>
   <li>ssh to your reMarkable and extract your FreeDOS (<b>tar xfvz fdos-10meg.tar.gz</b>), files should be extracted into freedos-img folder, get into the folder try if it works: <b>bochs -q -unlock -f bochsrc</b><br>
   <li>Google for your Lotus123 v2.4 images, extract files on your linux box.
 Don't violate copyright doing this, make sure you have a license.

 <h2>INSTALLING LOTUS ON VIRTUAL MACHINE</h2>
-<li>Create a DOS machine on Virtualbox and a virtual drive.
-I suggest not an expandable one, but fixed, because when you will convert your disk into a BOCHS readable img it may be BIG.

 <li>Mount the first Lotus disk on Virtualbox and start your FreeDOS virtual machine, then move to your a: drive and start the installation process <b>a: -enter- install -enter</b>, this way Lotus choosiness goes away, but it will ask you further disks, which you will mount on the fly with Virtualbox until you reach disk9 and complete the installation.
 Oh good old msdos times...<br><br>

 Now you have a working FreeDOS machine in Virtualbox, with a Lotus copy installed upon, try if it works locally and stop your virtual machine.